 It might not be a full-grown business.
 But you need to advertise and get the word out there.
 If people don’t know you are providing childminding services, you will not have any customers.

-Enjoy those heart-stopping, heavenly smiles and help them grow while providing high-quality care giving.
-Enrich your knowledge & capabilities by learning more about Child Development and Care.
+Now you have comprehensive knowledge about how to become a childminder.
+You can easily start your childminding business from your home.
+Enjoy those heart-stopping, heavenly smiles and help them grow while providing high-quality caregiving.
+Enrich your childminding knowledge & capabilities by learning more about Child Development and Care.